orbital-flight/craft-delete-assets/README.md

 This plugin is in active development and will feature upcoming quality of life updates along with translations.

+## Analyses
+Analyses (also known as scans) are only started from the plugin section*, and thus won't impact your project performance in case it would feature a very large number of assets.

+When you access the plugin page, a scan of any unanalyzed volumes is automatically triggered.
+The plugin also detects if the amount of assets in a given volume has changed since the last scan, which also triggers an analysis.

+*As of 2.x, changes in assets relationships are **not** automatically detected (yet), and won't be displayed until the next analysis is performed.
+This however won't accidentally delete used assets, as any cleanup process always starts a fresh scan of the volume.*

+You can disable the auto-scan feature in the plugin settings.

+\**See below "Will it slow my project down?"*

+## Will it slow my project down?
+The plugin features several guards and routines to make in run like a breeze.
+Even if it keeps an eye out for changes in your volumes, the plugin would simply mark them as 'outdated' so they can be scanned later (we don't want a scan each time you add a new asset).

+**Scans are only run from the plugin's dedicated section** and cannot take place anywhere else without you knowing about it.
+Those scans can be started manually or triggered automatically in case a volume is flagged as outdated.
+In the later case, only outdated volumes are scanned (you can disable the autoscan from the plugin settings).

+The only exception is whenever you add your first asset in a new volume, in which case a micro-scan is performed to be able to keep track of that volume.
+This can still be avoided by disabling the autoscan feature in the plugin settings.

 ## Disclaimer
 The plugin checks the relations table, so it should work in almost every case.